Acknowledgements,

 January 2015

-Postcard photo - U.S. Army Air Corps Preflight Inspection, Chanute Field, Illinois (small)
+Postcard photo - U.S. Army Air Corps Preflight Inspection, Chanute Field, Illinois 1940s

 Some folks who really helped

 Novel-writing is necessarily a rather solitary activity, and even collaborators who generally do their brainstorming and perhaps some revising together, must each write their portions of the original draft by themselves.
 Whoever's name is on the byline bears final responsibility for the work, even if it has been mangled by censors (for instance, Christopher Marlowe's Doctor Faustus) or improved by the style-deaf (more victims than you might suspect).
-While it's only a casual analogy, the pilot has to take his plane aloft and take the risks in the open air; having a caring and thoughtful flight crew (as for instance in this early World War II postcard) ensuring that all components are rightly tuned may make all the difference at the far end of the runway when the wheels go up.
+While it's only a casual analogy, the pilot has to take his plane aloft and take the risks in the open air; having a caring and thoughtful ground crew (as for instance the US Army Air Corps men in the above early World War II postcard) ensuring that all components are rightly tuned may make all the difference at the far end of the runway when the wheels go up.

 • Way back when, and ever since and onwards, my parents